sethkrasnianski/docs/category/delete-category-id.md

 <!--
-@title DELETE category/:id
+@title Delete category by ID
 @author Moltin Ltd
-@description Deletes a category with a given ID or in a comma-seperated list of IDs
+@description Deletes a category with a given ID
 @order 2.7

 @sidebar 1